altineller/fximu/CALIBRATION.md

 2. Run `roslaunch fximu fx.launch` to launch rosserial.

-3. Run `rostopic echo /imu/array` to verify raw data is being published, and device is in calibration mode.
+3. Run `rostopic echo /imu/raw` to verify raw data is being published, and device is in calibration mode.

 4. Run `socat.sh` provided in scripts directory.
 This will create `/dev/ttyCAL0` and `/dev/ttyCAL1` virtual ports.

 5. Run `perms.sh` provided in the scripts directory.
 This will fix the permissions of newly created devices.

 6. Run `cal_bridge.py` program provided in the scripts directory.
-This python program will read data from `/imu/array` topic, and then send those values to `/dev/ttyCAL0`, which will be forwarded to `/dev/ttyCAL1` by socat, as plaintext raw values.
+This python program will read data from `/imu/raw` topic, and then send those values to `/dev/ttyCAL0`, which will be forwarded to `/dev/ttyCAL1` by socat, as plaintext raw values.

 7. Verify that the calibration system is running: `screen /dev/ttyCAL1 115200` you should see values running as:

 > Raw:-73,2054,120,22,-17,51,232,631,277

 To quit screen press `CTRL-A` and `\` keys.

+#### [TODO: /imu/raw explanation]

 #### Important